 Very few of you will actually need this drummed into your heads.
 That said, I’m a guest (can’t read, can’t comment) in a group where submissions editors share the horrible come-backs that authors send them after they reject submissions.
-They’re horrid.
 I’d share some with you, but that’s against the rules.
+Reading those come-backs has taught me a lot about what not to say or do in a professional publishing context.

 No matter how great you think you are–and you can be a multiple award-winning author who’s rolling in money, fame, and glory–no one actually likes an arrogant asshole.
 Likewise, no one likes a person who is difficult to work with.
 I have been both arrogant and difficult to work with, and I’ve worked with both sets of people, and I know what I’m talking about.